bookweb/autotag/README.md

 - Use `-T/--pre-release-timestmap=` to append **timestamp** to the version.
 Allowed timetstamp formats are `datetime` (YYYYMMDDHHMMSS) or `epoch` (UNIX epoch timestamp in seconds).

+- Use `--pre-release-number` to append pre-release number to the version.
+Pre-release is also mentioned in the [SemVer](https://semver.org/#spec-item-9) spec.
+Note: `--pre-release-number` is used only when option `--pre-release-timestmap` isn't enabled.

 ### Build metadata